Yet-Another-Series/Yet_Another_Algorithms_Repository/CONTRIBUTING.md

 * You can simply contribute by using the Github website UI (User Interface).

 1. Fork this repository.
 This will create your own copy of this repo.
-2. Make whatever changes you want (Acc. to the simple rules mentioned below, obviously :stuck_out_tongue:)
+2. Make whatever changes you want (Acc. to the simple rules mentioned below, obviously)
 3. Then, make a pull request.
 4. Your pull request will be merged after review!
 Simple!
 Done !
 5. Now, repeat !

-## File Naming Guidelines:
+## File & Folder Naming Guidelines:

 * For Data Structures, file names should be of the format: <Language>-<Data Structure>-<Version Number>
+  * For eg: Python-singly_linked_list.py
 * For Algorithms, file names should be of the format: <Language>-<Data Structure>-<Time Complexity>-<Version Number>
+  * For eg: Python-factorial_O(n).py
-* Use separate folders for each concept.
+* Use separate folders for each concept under the Algorithm/ Data Structure directory.
 Folder name should be in full lowercase.
-If the algorithm/DS name has multiple words, separate them by underscores. (eg `longest_common_subsequence`)
+If the algorithm/DS name has multiple words, separate them by underscores. (eg linked_list folder in Data_Structures folder)

 ## Writing code